-Various tools for modernisation of public administration and Public Good Governance are presented at the Conference:
+Various tools for a modernisation of public administration and Public Good Governance were presented at the Conference:

-- The EU Quality of Public Administration Toolbox used by the EC DG for Employment, Social Affairs and Inclusion as support to EU Member states, - The Principles of Public Administration developed by EU, OECD and SIGMA as support to public administration reforms in EU-candidate countries, - European Public Sector Awards established by the EIPA, as well as the Common Assessment Framework (CAF) - the European quality management tool for public sector organisations developed by the Innovative Public Service Group of the European Public Administration Network implemented in Austria by the CAF Center of KDZ-Center for Public Administration Research. - Council of Europe's Strategy for Innovation and Good Governance at local level, and also implementing Governance Tools, - As well as the set of studies and benchmarking tools used in the Western Balkans: the RCC's Balkan Barometer, ReSPA studies on Better Regulation Efforts and on Improving Merit Recruitment Practices in the Western Balkans, as well as NALAS Fiscal Decentralisation Index.
+- The EU Quality of Public Administration Toolbox introduced by the European Commission / DG for Employment, Social Affairs and Inclusion as an instrument to support European authorities to design and deliver quality policies and public services, - The Principles of Public Administration developed by EU, OECD and SIGMA as support to public administration reforms in EU-candidate countries, - The European Public Sector Awards created by the European Institute of Public Administration (EIPA), - The Common Assessment Framework (CAF) the European quality management tool for public sector organisations developed by the Innovative Public Service Group of the European Public Administration Network implemented in Austria by the CAF Center managed by the KDZ-Center for Public Administration Research - The Council of Europe's Strategy for Innovation and Good Governance for local governments, - The set of studies and benchmarking tools used in the Western Balkans: the RCC's Balkan Barometer, ReSPA studies on Better Regulation Efforts and on Improving Merit Recruitment Practices in the Western Balkans, as well as NALAS Fiscal Decentralisation Index.

-The next step would be to summarize the common elements and unify it in the common framework for Good Governance to be used by EU members for continuous improvements of the public administration and by non-EU countries for necessary reforms for full introduction of EU standards and European values in the public sector.
+The next step would be to summarize the common elements and create a common framework for Good Governance to be used by EU member states as well as partner countries as support for continuous improvements of their public administrations in line with EU standards and European values.